 …let your friend know that you will stand with them through their pain.

-- Dial into their emotion.
+Dial into their emotion.
 Bad news strikes at our fear of losing control.
 It might also undermine our sense of worth if the loss has to do with being rejected (divorce, fired from job, etc.).
-By dialing into those emotions it will give you empathy for what your friend is experiencing.
+Dialing into those emotions will give you empathy for what your friend is experiencing.
 The pain isn’t just from the loss itself but from what the loss means for their future.

 Hurting people are an opportunity for you to show God’s love in a powerful way.
 Don’t run from it.
 But don’t run to them unprepared either, causing a relationSLIP.

 What are some other tips you might offer to help a hurting friend.
 Scroll to the bottom of this page to leave your comment.

 Everyone is hit with loss.
 How you view your losses determines if you get stuck in loss or bounce back.

 I’ve talked in other posts about the difference between a scarcity vs. an abundance mindset.
 Let me contrast these two again with pie charts.